Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 If you are safe-gating a simple primitive type, you should use [the atomic package](https://doc.rust-lang.org/std/sync/atomic/) which will give you a thread-safe API over the data.

-[expand the description why is it fighting the borrowck ? how to solve ?]
+[expand the description why is it fighting the borrowck? how to solve?]

 ### Atomics (std::sync::atomic) are great.
 Use them at will